benkehoe/aws-sso-util/docs/configure.md

 * `region`
 * `short_region` (as defined above)
 * `default_style_region` (use the region style from `--region-style`, which is `short_region` by default)

+By default, any sequences of whitespace in account names are replaced by single `-` characters.
+This is because AWS SDKs are inconsistent in the way they parse profile names in `.aws/config`, and there isn't a format for profile names with whitespace that works for all of them.
+You can opt out of this behavior with `--raw-account-names`.

 You can provide a comma separated list of components to the `--components` parameter.
 Any value that doesn't match the list above is included as a literal.